saitaiky/notebook/docs/docs/other/life-in-the-uk.md

   - 1314 the Scottish defeated the invaded of English Kings at Bannockburn.
   - 1337-1441 Hundred years war between Englishs kings and France.
 The most famous battle was [Battle of Agincourt](https://www.youtube.com/watch?v=WBAGWgu4ceA) in 1415, King Henry V's vastly outnumbered Englished army defeated the French.
 - The Black Death(1348):
-  - 1/3 of the popuation of England, Scotland and Wales died
+  - 1/3 of the population of England, Scotland and Wales died
   - Lots of people died in the Pale in Ireland => The area controlled by the English became smaller
   - Less need to grow cereal => Labour demanded higher wages =>  People left from country side => New social classes appeared (Landowner and the middle class)
 - The Wars of the [Roses](https://qph.cf2.quoracdn.net/main-qimg-c89d702c89d25cbdb023dae2c6947264-pjlq)(1455): A civil war was begun to decide who should be the king of England between House of York and House of Lancaster.
 Henry Tudor won the war and became **King Henry VII** and united two families.
 - Language, Legal and political changes
-  - After Norman Conquest, the king and his noblemn had spoken Norman French and the peasants had continued to speak Anglo-Saxon.
+  - After Norman Conquest, the king and his noblemen had spoken Norman French and the peasants had continued to speak Anglo-Saxon.
 2 languages combined into one English language.
   - Common laws were developed in England.
 [Codified laws](https://www.google.com/search?q=common+law+vs+codified+law&sca_esv=5d2091cbd4f7042a&sxsrf=ACQVn0_GrS1ncXquu0i_0_EfbgU6xA1zwA%3A1710854269126&ei=fZD5ZfenB-OxhbIPpNGecA&oq=common+law+vs+codified&gs_lp=Egxnd3Mtd2l6LXNlcnAiFmNvbW1vbiBsYXcgdnMgY29kaWZpZWQqAggAMgsQABiABBiKBRiRAjILEAAYgAQYigUYhgMyCxAAGIAEGIoFGIYDMgsQABiABBiKBRiGAzILEAAYgAQYigUYhgMyCxAAGIAEGIoFGIYDSIYhUABYyBhwAHgBkAEAmAFboAGcA6oBATa4AQPIAQD4AQGYAgWgAuwCwgIGEAAYBxgewgIGEAAYCBgewgIGEAAYHhgPwgIFEAAYgATCAgYQABgFGB7CAgcQABiABBgNmAMAkgcBNaAHwh8&sclient=gws-wiz-serp) were developed in Scotland.
-  - 1215 King John was forced by his noblemen to aggree [the Magna Carta/大憲章](https://www.google.com/search?q=the+Magna+Carta&oq=the+Magna+Carta&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIGCAEQLhhA0gEHNjczajBqMagCALACAA&sourceid=chrome&ie=UTF-8) to protect the rights of the nobility and restrict the king's power(tax and laws)
+  - 1215 King John was forced by his noblemen to agree [the Magna Carta/大憲章](https://www.google.com/search?q=the+Magna+Carta&oq=the+Magna+Carta&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIGCAEQLhhA0gEHNjczajBqMagCALACAA&sourceid=chrome&ie=UTF-8) to protect the rights of the nobility and restrict the king's power(tax and laws)

 ### The Tudors and Stuarts